National Nuclear Security Administration: Mission support offices

 NNSA has several offices that support its primary missions.
 Among them are:

 Emergency operations

 NNSA's Office of Emergency Operations has the obligation of responding to emergencies on behalf of the entire Department of Energy.
 Its high level of alertness allows the United States to respond to incidents in a rapid manner.

 Defense Nuclear Security

-NNSA's Office of Defense Nuclear Security is responsible for the overall security of facilities housing nuclear weapons as well as the components and materials required to develop them -- this includes Federal Protective Forces at NNSA's labs, plants, and sites.
+NNSA's Office of Defense Nuclear Security is responsible for the overall security of facilities housing nuclear weapons as well as the components and materials required to develop them -- this includes oversight of Federal Protective Forces -- contractors who safeguard NNSA's labs, plants, and sites.
 The office also safeguards personnel and produces threat assessments.